ryrych/sql_tutorial/README.md

 ## TODO

+- Change seeds to reflect more or less data from exercises
+- Change orders datetime to date for simplicity
+- Format SQL => multiline (check how to make it work with `Rdbext`)
 - Clean up
 - Add info how to set it up
 - How to query database from *vim*